P4radoxxx/P4radoxxx/README.md

 - 🌱 I’m currently learning C Sharp and coding basic drivers in C++
 - 📫 How to reach me -> Go to offset 0x00001337

-- Some of my projects are not public and i won't share the code for thoses !
+- Some of my projects are not public and i won't share the code for thoses if we're not collaborating on the project.

 Add my on Uplay for some Rainbow Six Siege games !